-Calle de la Calzada, Granada, Nicaragua
+Calle de la Calzada, Centro Granada, Nicaragua

 The dramatically arched entrance of the hotel, paved in hand–painted Spanish tiles, opens onto a flower–strewn courtyard garden where doves frolic in a cooling fountain.
 On all sides, fantastic woodwork has realized classic Moorish archways that lend this exquisite interior an exotic flavor, which can be enjoyed by both guests and those who visit the hotel's fine–dining restaurant, El Tranvía, serving elaborately presented Nicaraguan fusion cuisine in elegant environs beneath a high, soft–lit ceiling.

 Web Address: www.hoteldario.com

-Total Number of Rooms: 23
+Total Number of Rooms: 21